 The third ancient city which we visited on our trip along the Yucatán’s Ruta Puuc was Sayil.
 Long since abandoned to the jungle, this extraordinary site is still paying silent testimony to the magnificence of the Maya civilization.

-Sayil rose to prominence from around 800 to 1000 AD, toward the end of the florescence of Maya culture.
+Sayil rose to prominence between AD 800 and 1000, toward the end of the florescence of Maya culture.
 The city was completely desolate by the time the Spanish arrived in Mexico, but recent excavations suggest that at one time up to 10,000 people lived here.

 I tried to keep this in mind while visiting Sayil.
 Here was a major city of the Terminal Classic era, which ascended only after the collapse of the grand civilizations of the southern highlands.
-The people who lived here traded with Uxmal, spoke Yucatec Mayan, and were as far away in time from the pre-Classic Mayans of Guatemala, as we are today from them.
+The people who lived here traded with Uxmal, spoke Yucatec Mayan, and were as far away in time from the pre-Classic Maya of Guatemala, as we are today from Sayil.

-The most impressive structure is found right at the entrance: the imposing Great Palace, boasting three stories and nearly a hundred rooms.
-Unlike the compact site of Labná, Sayil is an expansive place, stretched out on a long, straight sacbé.
-We followed this road into the woods, until reaching a flat structure called The Mirador or “Lookout”.
-A bit further down the path, now deep into the jungle, we found a strange Phallic Statue.
+The most imposing structure is found right at the entrance: the Great Palace, boasting three stories and nearly a hundred rooms.
+Unlike the compact site of Labná, Sayil is an expansive place, stretched out on a long, straight sacbé, or road, which leads into the woods.
+Eventually, we reached a flat structure called The Mirador and, farther down the path, we found a strange phallic statue.

 Sayil was our third set of ruins in a single day and we were starting to feel a little fatigued by the time we finished here.
 But there was no opportunity for rest; the hour was growing late, and the nearby site of Kabah still remained on our list…